 The module distinguishes between installation and

-the installation process is standardized by the expath packaging specification, the
+installation process is standardized by the EXPath packaging specification, the

 deployment step is implementation defined and specific to eXist-db.

-installation will register a package with the expath
+Installation will register a package with the EXPath packaging

 system, but not copy anything into the database.
-Deployment
+Deployment will

 The most convenient way to install a package are the

 The first parameter denotes the unique name of the package to install.
 The second may contain a specific version or the empty sequence.
-The third parameter is the URI for the public repository API.
+The third parameter is the URI for the public repository.
 The function call will download, install and deploy the package as well as any dependencies it defines.
-If the installation succeeded, an element will be returned to indicate the target collection into which the package was deployed.
+If the installation succeeds, an element will be returned to indicate the target collection into which the package was deployed.

 To uninstall a package, you should first call